 Brass is an alloy of copper and zinc that is very hard but also very workable in various shapes and forms; how malleable Brass is depended on the zinc content.

-The brass alloy that contains more than 45% of zinc is not workable either hot or cold.
-Such White Brass has very little industrial importance as it is too hard to work with.
+The brass alloy that contains more than 45% of zinc is not workable, either hot or cold.
+White Brass has very little industrial importance as it is too hard to work with.

 Brass is a metal known for its beauty, resilience, and durability.
-There can be different color variations depending upon the proportions of copper to zinc.
+Different color variations can vary depending on the proportions of copper to zinc.